rei/rei-cedar-docs/docs/components/headings/README.md

 To ensure that usage of this component complies with accessibility guidelines:

 - Use h1-h6 to identify headings (`<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>`)
-  - If additional headings are needed (`<h7>` and so on), follow the technique described on this page: [ARIA12: Using role=heading to identify headings](https://www.w3.org/TR/WCAG20-TECHS/ARIA12)
+  - If additional headings are needed (`<h7>` and so on), follow the technique described on the [ARIA12: Using role=heading to identify headings](https://www.w3.org/TR/WCAG20-TECHS/ARIA12) page
 - Headings are used to label page regions
-  - Use the `aria-label` attribute to associate headings with their page region, as described in the [label page regions](https://www.w3.org/WAI/tutorials/page-structure/labels/#using-aria-labelledby) section of this tutorial
+  - Use the `aria-label` attribute to associate headings with their page region, as described in the [label page regions](https://www.w3.org/WAI/tutorials/page-structure/labels/#using-aria-labelledby) tutorial
 - Subheadings are not semantic headings.
 Subheadings may be visually styled as a heading but will not be navigable using a screen reader
 - For PDF documents, follow the technique on this page: [Providing headings by marking content with heading tags in PDF documents](https://www.w3.org/TR/WCAG20-TECHS/PDF9)
 - Assistive technologies skim the structure of a page: